yxlu1cindy/e_learning/Deep Leaning/Notes_DL_Coursera.md

 4. Avoidable Bias: training error - Bayes Optimal Error

+5. Cleaning incorrect labeling data (消除人为label的问题)
+  - the wrong label is in training set, it's okay.
+ML is robust to random errors in training set
+  - when evaluating dev/test set: add a column to count incorrected label

+6. Bias and Variance with mismatch datadistributions:
+  - if training set and dev/test set use different source of data, then it is hard to decide whenther the diff of error rate is caused by high-variance or by different distribution
+    - How to solve: create a training-dev set and check the error rate on training & training-dev set &dev set:
+      - if the diff between training & training-dev set is big, then cause by high variance
+      - if the diff between dev & training-dev set is big, then cause by data mismatch

+ 7 How to solve data mismatch problem?
+    - Find what cause the mismatch pronlem
+    - add similar noise

+ 8. Transfer Learning:
+  - just reset the weight in last layer, use other pree-trained weight as new intial value and retrain
+  - assumptions:
+      - transfer from a large dataset to a smaller dataset
+      - have same input

+9. multi-task learning
+  - change the dimension of y, then we can train multi task simultaneously

+10 end-to-end dl
+  -
 <h2> Course 4 </h2> - Convolutional Neural Networks
 1. Computer Vision: if a picture is 1000 * 1000, then the input layer will be very large, and the weight matrix is also very large.
 In order to solve such problem, comes up the idea of Convolutional Neural Networks.